simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 15: Warehouse Woes

+Lovely.
+Those dang robots again, only this time they are pushing boxes around in a warehouse ... but if the boxes pile up against a wall, they stop.

+Part 1 was straight forward.
+Part 2 was wonderfully devious, the boxes got twice as wide, _and so would overlap_ if you pushed them in a certain way.
+Heaps of fun.

+Wrote far too much code, but got the answer.

 ## Day 14: Restroom Redoubt

 Much nicer.
 A map, with robots moving around in different directions.
 Part 1 : at time N, count how many are in each